delta-io/delta/docs/source/delta-clustering.md

   - ZCube based incremental clustering
   - `ALTER TABLE ...
 CLUSTER BY` to change clustering columns
   - `DESCRIBE DETAIL` to inspect the current clustering columns
-- You can only specify columns with statistics collected for clustering keys.
+- You can only specify columns with statistics collected for clustering columns.
 By default, the first 32 columns in a Delta table have statistics collected.
-- You can specify up to 4 columns as clustering keys.
+- You can specify up to 4 clustering columns.

 .. include:: /shared/replacements.md